 *Residential College is for students who are coming to Texas State with few to no courses completed.
-Visit this page for information on co-enrolling in courses with Residential College.
+Visit this page for information on course registration.

 Hi everyone!
 My name is Dr. Kristen Farris, and I live in the faculty apartment in Brogdon Hall with my husband, Marc, and our sweet pup, Maggie.